Local Registered Dietitian

 Since constipation treatment is a long-term process, clearly one needs more than one player and I think that it works well when we have a team.
 And, the team would be the patient and the child first, and then the dietitian and the Family Physician

 There is no cure for chronic constipation.
 So, I think that having a team approach including the child or the patient within the team and going through the different treatment stages and empowering the family to feel free and safe in managing the plan is very important.
+If you have questions about long term constipation in children, contact a local pediatrician or gastroenterologist.

 • The diagnosis of constipation mostly relies on the patient's history and the physical examination.
 Many people wouldn't know whether they are constipated or not, and it's more difficult for a parent to know how constipated a child is.
 This is where a good history with a family physician can help.
 A physical examination is usually an abdominal exam, which is putting the hands on the abdomen.
 With the patient's history and a good physical examination, very little else is needed.